 - Award-winning customer service allows you to contact professionals if you don’t understand anything on the phone.

 - It doesn’t come with cancellation or contract fees.

-- The easy UI and bigger touch-screen makes it a pleasing experience to use the phone for anyone with dementia.
+- The easy UI and bigger touch-screen make it a pleasing phone experience for anyone with dementia.

 - The organized menu makes it easier for seniors to find all the functions in one place.
 Whether they want to make calls or send a message, they will find all the options in the menu.

-- They can take photos of everything around them so that they can remember them later.
+- They can take photos of everything around them to remember them later.

 - The phone has a 13 MP that takes crisp images.

 - Because it is a smartphone and has more features, it could be too confusing for some users.